2022–23 Scottish Women's Football Championship

-The 2022–23 Scottish Women's Football Championship is the fourth season of the SWF Championship, the present third-tier division of women's football in Scotland.
-Due to league restructuring by Scottish Women's Football (SWF) after the 2021–22 season, there is a national eight-club Championship division and, one level below, a new fourth league tier, Scottish Women's Football League One, with 12 clubs (initially 14; two have withdrawn).
+The 2022–23 Scottish Women's Football Championship was the second completed season of the SWF Championship as the third-tier division of women's football in Scotland.
+Due to league restructuring by Scottish Women's Football (SWF) after the 2021–22 season, a national eight-club Championship division was formed and, one level below, a new fourth tier, Scottish Women's Football League One, with 12 clubs (initially 14; two withdrew).
 The Scottish women's league last had four national divisions from 1999 to 2004.

-Most of the competing clubs have moved from last season's Championship North and Championship South divisions.
-Those North/South divisions have been discontinued after three seasons.
-Twelve of the initial 14 clubs who entered League One were effectively relegated in 2022, by moving to the level 4 division from level 3.
+Most of the competing clubs moved from the previous season's North and South divisions.
+Twelve of the initial 14 clubs who entered the new League One were effectively relegated in 2022, by being moved from the third level to the fourth.
 The regional Scottish Women's Football League was demoted to level 5.
 The SWFL's most successful club in recent years, Bishopton, joined League One for 2022–23, but withdrew before the season kicked off, as did Buchan Ladies.

-Two clubs will be promoted from League One in 2022–23, and none relegated from the Championship.
-Each division's season will kick off on 14 August 2022.
-The season is scheduled to finish on 16 April 2023 in the Championship.
+Two clubs were to be promoted from League One in 2022–23, and none relegated from the Championship.
+Each division's season kicked off on 14 August 2022.
+The season was scheduled to finish on 16 April 2023 in the Championship, but the final match was played on 23 May 2023.